HaaiHenkie/bsnlibrary/README.md

 Note that the digit in position 1 is subtracted from the other results.
 The total sum can be divided by 11, which means that this number has passed the eleven test.

+This library generates BSNs for test purposes in the sense that it generates random 9 digit numbers that pass the eleven test.
+By coincidence a generated number could be a real person's BSN.
+Yet this library cannot violate such a person's privacy, because it cannot tell you whether a number belongs to a real person or not, nor will it provide you with any personal data related to a BSN.
+Obviously you should only use this library in test environments.

 This library brings the following features to Robot Framework:
 - generating a valid BSN
 - generating a BSN that is unique within the current test run